wallandall/azure-webserver-from-code/README.md

 4. Install [Terraform](https://www.terraform.io/downloads.html)

 ### Instruction
-1. After installation and configuration of **all dependancies**, log into yout tenant by running: ` az login`
+1. After installation and configuration of **all dependancies**, log into your tenant by running: ` az login`
 2. Create an Azure Policy: To restrict resource creation without tags, create a policy by running the below commands from the same directory as the tagging-policy.json, tagging-policy-params.json and params.json
    1. `az policy definition create --name tagging-policy --display-name "Deny Resource Creation Without Tags" --description "This policy will deney the creation of resources without tags" --rules tagging-policy.json --params tagging-policy-params.json --mode Indexed `
    2. `az policy assignment create --name tagging-policy --display-name "Deny Resource Creation Without Tags" --description "This policy will deney the creation of resources without tags" --policy tagging-policy --params params.json `
-   3. To view all policies run : ` az policy assignment list ` , an example image of the implemented policy can be seenn below in the Output Section.
+   3. To view all policies run : ` az policy assignment list ` , an example image of the implemented policy can be seen below in the Output Section.
 3. Create a resource group called packer-rg:
    1. ` az group create --location germanywestcentral --name packer-rg `
    2. Ensure you replace the location with your location